Frido: Feature Pyramid Diffusion for Complex Scene Image Synthesis: Experiments

 \subsection{Datasets and Evaluation}

 The main tasks we considered are text-to-image generation~(T2I) on COCO~\cite{lin2014microsoft}, scene-graph-to-image generation~(SG2I) on COCO-stuff and Visual Genome~(VG)~\cite{krishna2017visual}, label-to-image generation~(Label2I)~\cite{jyothi2019layoutvae} on COCO-stuff~\cite{lin2014microsoft}, and layout-to-image generation~(Layout2I) on COCO-stuff and OpenImages~\cite{kuznetsova2020open}.
 The standard metrics used to evaluate image synthesis tasks are Fréchet inception distance~(FID)~\cite{heusel2017gans} and Inception score~(IS)~\cite{salimans2016improved}.
-In addition, we considered other task-specific metrics such as CLIP score~\cite{hessel2021clipscore}, Precision and Recall~\cite{sajjadi2018assessing}, SceneFID~\cite{sylvain2021object}, PSNR~\cite{hore2010image}, and SSIM~\cite{wang2004image} when applicable.
-Please see the supplementary for detailed settings.\footnote{For completeness, we also experimented on unconditional image generation (UIG), including LSUN-bed~\cite{yu2015lsun}, CelebA-HQ~\cite{CelebAMask-HQ}, and Lanscape~\cite{skorokhodov2021aligning}.
-Due to the page limit, please refer to the supplementary for UIG results and visual examples.}
+In addition, we considered other task-specific metrics such as CLIP score~\cite{hessel2021clipscore}, Precision and Recall~\cite{sajjadi2018assessing}, SceneFID~\cite{sylvain2021object}, YOLO score~\cite{li2021image}, PSNR~\cite{hore2010image}, and SSIM~\cite{wang2004image} when applicable.
+Please see the supplementary for detailed settings.
+For completeness, we also conducted user preference studies and experimented on unconditional image generation (UIG), including LSUN-bed~\cite{yu2015lsun}, CelebA-HQ~\cite{CelebAMask-HQ}, and Lanscape~\cite{skorokhodov2021aligning}.
+Due to the page limit, please refer to the supplementary for more results.